 Please include your full name as it appeared on your previous application.
 If your letters are available, we will then upload your previous letters of recommendation to your online application.
 If we are unable to retrieve your letters, you will be notified in time to request the letters again from your recommender.
 Requests are handled in the order they are received.
 If you do not make this request by the November 1 deadline, you will be expected to send in all new letters of recommendation.

 All applicants will be notified of decisions by March 15th.
 Timing of notifications may vary between degree programs and specialization areas.

 The University of California, Berkeley is a participating institution in the Council of Graduate Schools' (CGS) Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistantships, also known as the “April 15 Resolution.”
 Students are under no obligation to respond to offers of financial support prior to April 15.
 For more information please see the CGS April 15 resolution website.

-Admitted without departmental fellowship.
+- Admitted without departmental fellowship.
 The majority of admitted MSW applicants are accepted without departmental fellowship.
 However, the opportunity for fellowship support increases significantly for second-year MSWs.
 For more information, see Student Funding.

-Denied admission.
-Each year we receive many more qualified applicants than we have space available.
+- Denied admission.
+Each year we receive many more applications from qualified applicants than we have space available.
 Unfortunately, we must deny admission to many candidates who would likely be very successful in a social work graduate program.
 We encourage applicants to explore multiple graduate school options.
 For those who are denied admission, we offer the opportunity for reapplying in subsequent years.